RolandStuder/jeizinen-meteor/index.md

 		</body>
 	<html>

-Now you can enter oder link any URL like `localhost:3000/myTemplate`and Jeizinen will try to render a template with that name...
+Now you can enter or link any URL like `localhost:3000/myTemplate`and Jeizinen will try to render a template with that name...

 A template looks like this